 Changes to a device's connectivity can be very frequent—this broadcast is triggered every time you move between mobile data and Wi-Fi.
 As a result, it's good practice to monitor this broadcast only when you've previously suspended updates or downloads in order to resume them.
 It's generally sufficient to simply check for Internet connectivity before beginning an update and, should there be none, suspend further updates until connectivity is restored.

-This technique requires toggling broadcast receivers you've declard in the manifest, which is described in the next lesson.
+This technique requires toggling broadcast receivers you've declared in the manifest, which is described in the next lesson.